-All month long, ASAA has been raising awareness of the different types of sleep apnea.
-Obstructive Sleep Apnea (OSA) is the most well-known, then followed by Central Sleep Apnea (CSA).
+Obstructive Sleep Apnea (OSA) is the most well-known type of sleep apnea, then followed by Central Sleep Apnea (CSA).
 Let’s take a closer look at Upper Airway Resistance Syndrome (UARS).

 Normally we breathe through the nose and eat with the mouth.
 UARS is indicated when the upper airway, or nasal passage, is not fully functioning allowing proper airflow, and leading to symptoms such as daytime sleepiness and fatigue.
 Like other types of apnea, UARS air flow reduction causes sleep arousals resulting in fragmented sleep.